 At a time when dispositions of this kind dare not speak their name, and are rarely themselves spoken of except in regret, repulsion or deprecation, it seems telling too that there should apparently be no inclusive name for them, no general term, to contrast with ‘agency’ or ‘empowerment’, which might indicate that complex and internally variable end of the spectrum of attitudes and behaviour.
 I have thought of naming it ‘negative virtue’, but that sounds more negative than I want to be, besides leaving all the work to be done by a not very expressive adjective.
 If there were a non-gerundive way of referring to different kinds of ‘refraining’, that might do – though I doubt that an invention like ‘refraint’ is going to be up to the job.
 The archaic ‘yieldance’ has been suggested to me by a friend who is rarely wrong about such things, and it certainly has an attractively courtly feel to it.
 Many of the terms we use to describe these forms of outlook and behaviour – the blend which the word ‘comportment’ seems to give – do indeed come in the form of negatives, even when they are used approvingly – as when, for instance, we say of somebody that they are ‘unassuming’.
 So one could imagine a coinage like undignation exerting a certain amount of force.
 What I want to try to come at is the positive force of such retractions and subtractions, such holdings-back and standings-aside.
 They may be regarded as positive, not just in their effects, but also in the sense that there may be a positive impulse towards them.
 For I want to show that the mitigation of assertion and the attenuation of agency are often powerfully affirmative.

 In a sense, Agamben’s ‘impotentiality’, as a word for the capacity to decline to do things, or the action of not acting, might cover many of the kinds of case which interest me (Agamben 1999, 182).
 To be sure, the concept usefully points to the way in which the positive and the negative may be intermingled, and the way in which the potential to do – which must be what is meant by ‘power’ itself – implies and complies with the power to not do (and splitting the infinitive feels necessary for the positive action of nonperformance meant here).
 But in the end, impotential is still a form of potential, rather than a way of actually doing things – except in the case where one conspicuously performs one action instead of another.
 What will preoccupy me in this book will the positive actions of avoidance, abstention and forbearance, the performances, in other words, of nonperformance, that are nevertheless unmistakably actual, to the point of forming the tissue and quick of social life.
 It is these which seem to be without a satisfactory collective name.
 So I have contrived one: abstitution.
 English is provided with institution and constitution, indicating a kind of standing up, or putting something in its place.
 Replacing these prefixes also allows for the idea of removing something from its place, in destitution, or putting something in place of another, in restitution, substitution and prostitution.
-It does not seem to have occurred to anyone that there might be a use for abstitution, which I therefore intend to use to mean the action and condition of standing aside or making way, in all the many modes in which it operates.
-I include discussions of humility, submission, resignation, politeness, both linguistic and in gesture, esecially in the history and use of please and thank you, abstaining, refraining and ‘cohibition’, or abstentive collectivity, apology, good and bad losers, and the operations of care, both locally and globally.
+It does not seem to have occurred to anyone that there might be a use for abstitution, which I therefore propose as a kind of temporary stand-in to mean all the different kinds of standing aside or making way.
+I include discussions of humility, submission, resignation, politeness, both linguistic and in gesture, especially in the history and use of please and thank you, abstaining, refraining and ‘cohibition’, or abstentive collectivity, apology, good and bad losers, and the operations of care, both locally and globally.

 Cultures are often thought of in terms of constitutions and institutions, ways of occupying spaces and positions.
 Humans, who seem, at least to themselves, to have occupied the earth, and proclaim the fact in the earthen name they give themselves, may have developed, or at least be the vehicle for, another mode of occupying space, that the word abstitution tries to signal.
 It is evoked well in Michel Serres’s reflections in Genesis on dance as an action of systematic displacement, as the answer to, or deflection of, the military understanding of the occupation of place, the trenchwhispered mondegreen of reinforcement for advance into three and fourpence for a dance: